 - When they don’t have a website

 - Then they only want ads to appear in the Search Engine Results Page (SERP) and not on partner networks, etc. – Check the SERPs with these tools.

 Google’s sales copy touts the Automated Management feature of Adwords Express as a benefit.
 Again, it’s a benefit if you don’t have time.
 It’s not a benefit if you want to be efficient and save money.

-Switch From Adwords Express To AdWords
+Switch From Adwords Express To Google Ads

 To make the change, click the three dots in the top right of the browser window and click View in Adwords.
 Simple.